PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

 1. **Keys pressed:** l, s, `<enter>`
  * Screenshot:
  * ![Image](step-6-ls-home.png)
- * In order to find the name of the directory, I used `ls` to list out all of the directories.
+ * In order to find the name of the lab's directory, I used `ls` to list out all of the files/directories in the `cs15lwi24` directory.

 2. **Keys pressed:** c, d, l `<tab>`, `<enter>`
 * Screenshot: ![Image](step-6-cd-lab7.png)
-* I then had to move into the directory for lab7 in order to run the tests inside of it.
-I typed `cd`, then `l` and tab to autofill the rest of the directory name, so that I didn’t have to type it out myself.
+* After checking the names of the directories in `cs15lwi24`, I then had to move into the directory for lab7 in order to run the tests inside of it.
+I typed `cd`, then `l` and tab to autofill the rest of the directory name `lab7`, so that I didn’t have to type it out myself.

 3. **Keys pressed:** `<up>` `<up>` `<enter>`